christophetd/firepwned/README.md

 $ pip install -r requirements.txt
 ```

+On Debian / Ubuntu you'll need the package `libnss3`, which you should already have if you have Firefox installed.

 On Mac OS X, you'll need to install NSS: `brew install nss`/ `port install nss`.

-On Debian / Ubuntu you'll need the package `libnss3`, which should already have if you have Firefox installed.

 ## Usage